Treating Complex Disorders of the Central Nervous System

-Stereotactic and functional neurosurgery procedures are used to treat complex disorders of the central nervous system.
 Our highly skilled neurosurgeons are leading experts in the field and are dedicated to offering our patients the highest quality care.
-All patients are carefully evaluated by our interdisciplinary teams of surgical and medical professionals and are then presented with the best surgical or medical options available based on their diagnosis.
+Our interdisciplinary teams of surgical and medical professionals carefully evaluate each and every one of our patients.
+We then give them the best available treatment options based on their diagnosis.

 For patients with epilepsy, a wide-variety of surgical techniques are used to diagnose and potentially cure seizures.
-Commonly used techniques include the placement of monitoring electrodes, the focused removal of tissue causing seizures, and vagus nerve stimulation.
-Read more about epilepsy treatment at University of Utah Health.
+Commonly used techniques include:

 - intracranial monitoring, the placement of monitoring electrodes inside your brain,